waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Lesson Learned:** Do not abandon a path until it has been fully explored.
 A single obstacle does not mean a dead end.
 I must check for alternate routes around perceived blockages before reverting to new hypotheses.
 - **Pathfinder Status:** The `gem_pathfinder` tool's elevation logic has been repeatedly corrected based on direct game engine tests.
 The `ignorable_coords` feature is critical for navigating past defeated trainers.
 - **Puzzle Solver Status:** The `boulder_puzzle_solver` is implemented but was buggy.
 A critical fix to its player position tracking logic has been applied.

-## C. Trainer Battle Rules
-- **No Respawns:** Defeated trainers do NOT respawn after leaving and re-entering a map.
-They become permanent, impassable obstacles.

-## C. Trainer Battle Rules
-- **No Respawns:** Defeated trainers do NOT respawn after leaving and re-entering a map.
-They become permanent, impassable obstacles.